m-kovalsky/Fabric/README.md

 display(df)
 ```

 #### Refresh the TOM cache.
-If the semantic model has been updated during your notebook session, run this script to ensure you get the latest model metadata
+If the semantic model has been updated during your notebook session, run this script to ensure you get the latest model metadata.
 ```python
 import sempy.fabric as fabric
 fabric.refresh_tom_cache()